Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

+as long as $A_3 > A_2$ since the Maurer-Cartan space requires positive $q$-valuation $\val_q(b) > 0$.
+This is impossible if $A_2 = A_1 + A_3$.
 On the other hand, consider an exact isotopy of $\phi_1(L)$ with the property that $A_1$ is negative, so that $A_3 > A_2$.
 In this case, $b$ is well-defined and the Floer cohomology is non-trivial.
 This ends the example. \end{example}